chikuzen/yadifmod26/readme.txt

       Modified version of Fizick's avisynth filter port of yadif from mplayer.
 This version doesn't internally generate spatial predictions, but takes them from an external clip.
    It also is not an Avisynth_C plugin (just a normal one).
-   This version works with All planar formats(Y8/YV12/YV411/YV16/YV24).
+   This version works with all planar formats(Y8/YV12/YV411/YV16/YV24).

    Syntax =>